Interference Effect of Beam Splitter Current in Iron-Pnictide Superconductors: Model for Beam Splitter Geometry

-The complete Hamiltonian for the proposed beam splitter devices thus involves the intrinsic Hamiltonian of the Iron-pnictide materials, two quantum dots and two fermi liquid quantum leads.
-In addition to the intrinsic Hamiltonian, it also involves the tunneling Hamiltonians between the superconductor and the quantum dots and between the quantum dots and the leads.
-The complete Hamiltonian represented by $H_C$ for the beam splitter set up thus becomes,
+The complete Hamiltonian for the proposed beam splitter device thus contains the intrinsic Hamiltonian of the Iron-pnictide materials, two quantum dots and two fermi (metallic) liquid quantum leads.
+In addition to the intrinsic Hamiltonians mentioned above, it also involves the tunneling Hamiltonians between the superconductor and the quantum dots and between the quantum dots and the leads.
+The complete Hamiltonian represented by $H_{Tot}$ for the beam splitter set up thus becomes,

-In the above the first three terms indicate the intrinsic Hamiltonian of superconducting material, quantum dots and lead respectively.
+In the above the first three terms indicate the intrinsic Hamiltonians of superconducting material, quantum dots and lead respectively.
 Henceforth the subscript $S, ~D,~ L$ will be used for the superconductor, quantum dots and the leads respectively. `$l$' denotes the number of leads and quantum dots which can take values 1 and 2.
-The term $H_{SD}$ and $H_{DL}$ denotes the tunneling Hamiltonian from superconductor to quantum dots and quantum dots to leads respectively.
+The term $H_{SD}$ and $H_{DL}$ denote the tunneling Hamiltonians from superconductor to quantum dots and quantum dots to leads respectively.
 Below we give in detail the complete expressions of each terms in Eq. \ref{comham}.

-In the above $E_{kq\pm}$ denotes the energy of Bogoliubov quasi-particle excitations which are represented by $\gamma^{1}_{kq\sigma}$ and $\gamma^2_{kq\sigma}$ respectively. $\mathcal{E}_0$ denotes the condensation energy and does not effect the beam-splitter arrangements. $\epsilon_l$ denotes the energy levels of quantum dots and $U$ signify the interaction energy if a given energy level of the quantum dot is occupied with two electrons of opposite spins. $\epsilon_k$ describes the energy of the Bloch states of fermi liquid leads. $T^i_{SD}$ is the tunneling amplitude between superconductor and $i$'th quantum dots and $\Psi^i$ represents a state of an electron/hole arriving at $i$'th quantum dot. $g_1$ and $g_2$ can take value 0 or 1 depending on which kind of quasi-particle is taking part in the Andreev process.
-We note that $g_1 \neq g_2$ signifying that two types of quasi particles can not be present simultaneously in a pair of dots.
+In the above $\mathcal{E}_{kq\pm}$ denotes the energy of Bogoliubov quasi-particle excitations discussed before. $\gamma^{c}_{kq\sigma}$ and $\gamma^f_{kq\sigma}$ are creation operators for Bogoliubov quasi-particle. $\mathcal{E}_0$ denotes the constant energy not important to our consideration and does not affect the beam-splitter arrangements. $\epsilon_l$ denotes the energy levels of quantum dots and $U$ refers the interaction energy if a given energy level of the quantum dot is occupied by two electrons of opposite spins. $\epsilon_k$ describes the energy of the Bloch states of fermi liquid leads. $T^i_{SD}$ is the tunneling amplitude between superconductor and $i$'th quantum dots and $\Psi^i$ represents a state of an electron/hole arriving at $i$'th quantum dot. $g_1$ and $g_2$ can take value 0 or 1 depending on which kind of quasi-particle is taking part in the Andreev process.
+We note that $g_1 \neq g_2$ signifies two types of quasi particles can not be present simultaneously in a pair of dots.
 Lastly $T_{DL}$ denotes the tunneling amplitude between quantum dots and fermi liquid leads.